Carltheo Zeitschel

-Carltheo Zeitschel also Carl Theo, (13 March 1893 – allegedly 1945), was a German physician, diplomat, Nazi functionary and SS-major (1940).
+Carltheo Zeitschel also Carl Theo, (13 March 1893 – 21 April 1945), was a German physician, diplomat, Nazi functionary and SS-Sturmbannfuhrer (major).

 Instrumental in the Holocaust in France, Zeitschel served as adviser on Jewish affairs (Judenreferent) to the German Embassy in Paris and as such was one of the organisers of the deportations of Jews from occupied France during World War II.
-Condemned in absentia to forced labour in perpetuity by a French court in 1954, he was killed during the bombing of Berlin in 1945.
+Condemned in absentia to forced labour in perpetuity by a French court in 1954, he was actually killed during the bombing of Berlin in 1945.

 Early life and education

 Born on 13 March 1893 Carltheo Zeitschel was the son of pharmacy owner, Franz Zeitschel, and his wife, Ella van Hees.
 From 1911, he studied medicine at the University of Freiburg and from 1914 to 1917, during World War I, served as an assistant doctor in the rear area military hospital of Freiburg.
 He graduated in 1918.

 Interwar period

-At the end of World War I Zeitscel was discharged from military service.
+At the end of World War I, Zeitshcel was discharged from military service.
 From 1919 to 1920, he was a member of the Freikorps Reinhard in Berlin, working at the same time as medical assistant at Klinikum im Friedrichshain, the oldest hospital in Berlin.
 Later, as a full-fledged doctor, he served at various sanatoria in the Black Forest.

-Zeitschel, a staunch anti-Semite, joined the Nazi party in very early times (1923).
+A staunch anti-Semite, Zeitschel joined the Nazi Party in 1923.

-For a decade (1925–35) he found employment as a naval surgeon.
+For a decade (1925–35) he served as a naval surgeon.